ServiceStackApps/typescript-server-events/README.md

 },
 ```

-Back in client `app.ts` land our event handlers are exactly the same, the difference is in `sendChat()`
+Back in our client `app.ts`, the event handlers remain exactly the same, the difference is in `sendChat()` implementation where instead of sending the Chat message itself, it tells the node `server.ts` to do it
-where instead of making the API call itself it tells the node `server.ts` to do it by calling the `/chat`
+by calling the local `/chat` service:
-handler:

 ```ts
 const sendChat = () => client.get("/chat", { message: $("#txtChat").value });